safetyAI/ChatSafetyAI/README.md

 - upgraded to `gemini-3.5-flash` as the primary model for the SaaS image annotations (see: https://blog.roboflow.com/openai-gpt-5-6/)
 - optimized annotation format for GPT, Gemini, Claude (`xyxy` vs `yxyx`, absolute vs normalized `0-1000` vs normalized `0-1`)
 - added the "annotating images" message for the SaaS two-step image annotation route
-- decorative image filtering directly on the Azure Doc Intel side (before downloading)
+- decorative child image filtering directly on the Azure Doc Intel side (before downloading)
+- decreased child image size threshold from 15kB to 12kB
 - more informative file upload summary messages

 ### 07-16-26